erikras/war/README.md

 # Will This Game Of War Ever End?

-If you've ever played the game of [War](<https://en.wikipedia.org/wiki/War_(card_game)>), especially as a parent against a child, you may have wondered, "_OMG, is this game ever going to end??_ This project simulates the game to answer that very question.
+If you've ever played the game of [War](<https://en.wikipedia.org/wiki/War_(card_game)>), especially as a parent against a child, you may have wondered, "_OMG, is this game ever going to end??_" This project simulates the game to answer that very question.
 TL;DR: "No, probably not."

 For the purposes of this simulation, if you _ever_ run out of cards, either during normal play or during a "war" scenario, you lose the game.